tomjoht/tomjoht.github.io/_restapicourse/jobapis_overview.md

 This is both good and bad &mdash; good because other engineers in the same mindset may better understand you, but bad because anyone who doesn't inhabit that perspective and embrace the terminology already will be somewhat lost.

 Remember that the terminology and model will vary from one language and platform to the next.
 One  user may speak fluently in Ruby, but that language may not connect with somebody who is a .NET developer.
+Consequently speaking "geek" can both connect with some developers and backfire with other developers.

 ## Wide, not deep understanding of programming